 I purchased a SteriPen UV filter a few years back.
-It was, in all honesty, a bit of a snap-purchase after the element on my MSR hand pump filter cracked and I didn’t trust it any longer.
-I always carried iodine tablets as a back-up, but UV filtration was all-the-rage so I thought I’d give it a try.
-There are still, admittedly, times when it feels like you’re trying to purify your water with a magic wand, so today we’re going to explore the question: does Steripen work?
+It was, in all honesty, a bit of a snap-purchase after the element on my MSR filter cracked.
+I always carried iodine tablets as a backup, but UV filtration was all-the-rage so I thought I’d answer a lingering question: does Steripen work?

 The science behind the effectiveness of ultraviolet (UV) purification is sound.
 The most notable source of UV radiation on Earth is the sun.
 In my last article, I spoke about the effects of UV radiation from the sun on standing bodies of water, and how that might actually make them a cleaner source to pull from than moving streams, creeks, or rivers.